 Dearest Sweet Husband,

 You are my hunk-a-burnin love.
 Your savvy looks, cool hair, and sexy strut make me weak in the knees.
 And when you look in my direction?
 I can’t help but get those butterflies in my stomach.
-But when it comes to our fertility issues, I need you to give me the same support and lift that my Victoria Secret bra offers, capiche?
+But when it comes to our fertility issues, I need you to give me the same support and lift my Victoria Secret bra offers, capiche?
 However, let’s be real; because I know your mind is fixated on sports, boats, fishing poles, and hunting; while mine is thinking about ovulation charts, pregnancy tests, doctor appointments, and timed intercourse.
 But I’m going to need you to get your head in the game, mmmmm-kay?

 For starters, please do not come home on the day I start my period and tell me about how your boss, who just got married one month ago, is expecting twins…without trying.
 But if you do, don’t ask me five minutes later why I am still crying and refusing to come out of the bathroom, capiche?
 And could you please quit talking to your Great Aunt Trudie about our fertility challenges?
 She keeps mailing me newspaper articles about infertility.
 Or brochures to adoption agencies.
 And don’t get me started on the coupons for the ovulation prediction kits she is constantly passing to me while sitting together in the church pew.

 Furthermore, I understand you are probably clueless despite the fact I have placed the book “What to Expect When She is Not Expecting” on your nightstand, in your truck and next to your Fisherman’s Guide magazine (have you even noticed?); therefore I have compiled a list–it’s kind of like a cheat sheet on what not to say to your emotionally charged and hormonally crazed wife

 wanting desperately to get pregnant.
 Are you ready?
 Here it goes…

 - It’s a buddy’s camping weekend so I might have to miss your ovulation period this month.
 You cool with that?
 I mean…there is always next month.